-The small town Field itself provides services for visitors such as; a voluntary ambulance and Field's fire fighting services, a post office, restaurants, a general/liquor store, a pottery studio, a Greyhound bus flag stop, and lodges and guest houses.
+The small town of Field provides most services including a post office, restaurants, general store with liquor, a Greyhound bus flag stop, lodges and guest houses.

 Highlights: